Now that the 2020/21 tax year has come to an end, there are a variety of tax filing obligations on employers. One of these obligations is…

-The adult ISA allowance remains unchanged for 2018/19 and 2019/20, but the junior ISA limit, for children who do not have a child trust fund, has been uprated in line with the CPI.
+The ISA annual allowance increased in 2020/21, for both adults and children.
+It is now expected to remain static until at least 5 April 2026.
 Children are able to have one cash junior ISA and one stocks and shares junior ISA at any time.
 Anyone can invest in a junior ISA (not just parents) on behalf of a child.
-Help to buy ISAs are also still available, but only until 30 November 2019.
+The help to buy ISA closed to new accounts at midnight on 30 November 2019.
+If you opened a help to buy ISA before 30 November 2019, you will be able to continue saving into your account until 30 November 2029, with a further 12 months to claim your bonus until 1 December 2030.
 The Government lifetime ISA (LISA) is also available for individuals aged between 18 and 40, who can save up to £4,000 per tax year (until they reach age 50) into a LISA and receive a 25% bonus from the Government at the end of the year.

 |ISA||Annual investment limit||£20,000||£20,000|

-Corporation tax year-end planning is not what it once was.
+UK corporation tax year-end planning is not what it once was.
 This is due mainly to the abolition of the different rates of corporation tax that previously applied to ‘large’ and ‘small’ company taxable profits.
-UK corporation tax has been a flat rate of 19% for most company profits since the financial year beginning 1 April 2017 and is forecast to fall to 17% for the year beginning 1 April 2020.
+UK corporation tax has been a flat rate of 19% for most company profits since the financial year beginning 1 April 2017 and will remain at 19% for the years beginning 1 April 2021 and 2022.
 When approaching the financial year end though, it is important to consider the opportunities that still remain via tax reliefs to optimise working capital and business performance prior to the year end.

 Have you utilised your capital gains tax annual exemption?
 It can’t be carried forward but planning such as spousal transfers can help ensure that annual exemptions and basic rate bands are utilised to minimise the overall CGT liability.
 The Government has made a number of technical changes to CGT reliefs over the last three years – please talk to your usual PKF Francis Clark adviser for more information, if you are planning a disposal.